-1. Coming up with and refining an idea: I like to tell potential authors that professional development books do one of two things, and they're two sides of the same coin.
-Either a librarian has found a way to meet a challenge or they've had an exciting new idea for a program or service; either way, other librarians will want to learn how to apply these ideas in their own libraries.
+- 1. Coming up with and refining an idea: Professional development books do one of two things, and they're two sides of the same coin.
+Either a librarian has found a way to meet a challenge, or they've had an exciting new idea for a program or service.
 Ideas for textbooks are different; in some ways they're easier to come by, and in others they're far more difficult.
 Many textbooks come about because a professor has started teaching a new course and has cobbled together some reading materials, but wishes there were a textbook.
 That professor is a great potential author.
 Of course, we'll do some research together to learn if this class is being taught at other schools and if other professors would use a textbook.
 It can be more difficult to publish a textbook as an alternative to books that are already established in their courses, but sometimes it's warranted.
-This is when we (the potential author and publisher) need to determine what's missing or outdated in the current texts, what will make the new textbook different, and how we'll let professors know about it.

-2. Writing a proposal: I'll share our proposal document and some things to think about when proposing a textbook.
-The potential market is very important; what courses will use the book?
+This is when we (the potential author and publisher) need to determine what's missing or outdated in the current texts, what will make the new textbook different, and how we'll let professors know about it. - 2.
+Writing a proposal: I'll share our proposal document and some things to think about when proposing a textbook.
+What courses will use the book?
 How many schools are teaching that course?
-The structure is, of course, also very important.
+What will the table of contents look like?
 If the textbook is a revision, which parts will be updated?
 How will the author take pains to keep the textbook relevant in the 5 or so years between editions?
 Are there any new theories or practices that need to be included?
 How does it compare to the competition?
 How long should the book be?
-How long does it take to write a book?

-3. Signing a contract: Although most contracts are fairly standard, what should potential authors understand?
+How long does it take to write a book? - 3.
+Signing a contract: Although most contracts are standard, what should potential authors understand?
 Areas for conversation include royalties, index preparation, the often-confusing "protection of the work from competing publications" clause, and registration of copyright vs. publication rights.
-Some important things aren't included in the contract, like title and cover decisions.

-4. Working with an editor (from the editor's perspective): I'm available to work with authors in many ways, depending on how they work best.
+Some important things aren't included in the contract, like title and cover decisions. - 4.
+Working with an editor (from the editor's perspective): I'm available to work with authors in many ways, depending on how they work best.
 I'll talk about my role as a therapist of sorts (guilt/nudging/check-ins) and tell a funny story about an author encounter at a conference.
-I'll describe what authors can expect from an acquisitions editor and what will happen later in the process, when the book is in production.

-5. Writing the book: Here, authors Marcia A. Mardis and Laura Saunders will share their experiences during the writing process.
-Both have authored and edited books, and both have worked alone and with co-authors or co-editors.
-They'll share the nitty-gritty of what it's like to write a textbook, what makes it different from an article or professional development book, how to overcome writer's block and fatigue, and how to use your published textbook as part of your professional development moving forward.
-They'll talk about time management, collaboration tools, responding to changing community needs, new technologies, learning approaches, professional standards, strategies for engaging readers (students and faculty), ideas for formative feedback, managing multiple authors and drafts, and dealing with the "too much to cover" problem.
+I'll describe what authors can expect from an acquisitions editor and what will happen later in the process, when the book is in production. - 5.
+Writing the book: Author Laura Saunders will share her experience.
+She's both authored and edited books, and she's worked alone and with co-authors and coeditors.
+She's written an open access textbook and is particularly interested in thinking about the benefits and challenges of open access publishing.
+She'll share the nitty-gritty of what it's like to write a textbook, what makes it different from an article or professional development book, how to overcome writer's block and fatigue, and how to use your published textbook as part of your professional development moving forward.
+She'll talk about time management, collaboration tools, responding to changing community needs, new technologies, learning approaches, professional standards, strategies for engaging readers (students and

-6. Marketing the book: I'll give a brief overview of our general marketing efforts, including catalogs, e-mail marketing, and conferences.
+- faculty), ideas for formative feedback, managing multiple authors and drafts, and dealing with the "too much to cover" problem. - 6.
+Marketing the book: Jessica will give a brief overview of general marketing efforts, including catalogs, e-mail marketing, and conferences.